-Girl Power has received backing from CHI’s Mission and Ministry Fund for the program.
+Girl Power has received backing for the program from CHI’s Mission and Ministry Fund.
 Mercy Medical Center–Des Moines supplies additional support, as do local corporations.
 Part of CHI’s goal, including its outreach to other hospitals nationwide, is to focus on violence prevention, says Jacquie Easley, director of community and diversity services at Mercy Medical–Des Moines.

 The communities that receive CHI assistance, however, are given responsibility to address programming specific to their own areas, she says.
 The idea for Girl Power originated in focus groups with local leaders and even children from a local school.